-Many nonprofit executives and Boards look to us to provide a level of expertise or enhanced capacity to address a particular problem, strategic challenge or interim leadership void.
-Seeking professional consultant services can provide a number of advantages to your nonprofit, like those highlighted below:
+Your engaging a professional consultant can provide a number of advantages to your nonprofit, like those highlighted below:

-Evaluate.
 There is a growing need for nonprofits to evaluate their effectiveness and report how social impact is being achieved.
 More commonly today funders and partner agencies are requesting objective research and evaluation of programs, internal systems, organizational structure and market assessments.
-Consultants can bring new talent in these areas, dedicating time to getting the work done while the existing teams focus on the work of the day.

-Resolution.
 A consultant has a different vested interest in an organization and can bring objectivity to problem resolution.
-Calling us into help identify root causes to a problem, resolve a financial challenge, address a public relations concern or a particular problem that is manifesting into a larger issue by providing an objective viewpoint.
+Clients call on us to help identify root causes to a problem, resolve a fund development challenge, address a brand elevation concern or a particular problem that is manifesting into a larger issue by providing an objective viewpoint.

-Situational expertise.
 It’s incredibly tough for nonprofits to have every type of expert inside, ready to respond to any circumstance that can arise.
-Nonprofits can be faced with increased public and donor scrutiny and engaging a third-party consultant can bring skills and knowledge to the complement the organization and build trust.
+Nonprofits can be faced with increased public and donor scrutiny and engaging us as a third-party consultant can bring skills and knowledge to the complement the organization and build trust.

-Ongoing expertise.
-For some, adopting a business model to hire a kdp consulting on a limited contract or part-time staff basis works well to navigate thru a special project or transitional period.
-More commonly, consultants are contracted for fund development campaigns, facilitating change processes, policy review and development, marketing campaigns or filling a position on an interim basis (while a proper, robust search is underway).
+For some, adopting a business model to hire a us on a limited contract or part-time staff basis works well to navigate thru a special project or transitional period.
+More commonly, clients look to us for fund development campaigns, facilitating change processes, policy review and development, marketing campaigns or filling a position on an interim basis (while a proper, robust search is underway).
 Placing us on a retainer or ‘on call’ serves as a go to resource when the need arises, especially for nonprofits in the ‘start up phase’ or those executing significant strategic change.

-In the nonprofit environment it’s easy to feel burnt out or overwhelmed with the immediate priorities.
-As an experienced nonprofit executive and consultant kdp consulting can offer new solutions or approaches to nagging problems, introduce new work processes, help work through a team’s possible feeling of helplessness, and reinvigorate the team’s commitment to the Mission.
+In the nonprofit environment it’s easy to feel burnt out or overwhelmed with the immediate priorities; and being recognized as a more common occurrene.
+As an experienced nonprofit executive and consultant, we can offer new solutions or approaches to nagging problems, introduce new work processes, help work through a team’s possible feeling of helplessness, and reinvigorate the team’s commitment to the Mission.